RuntimeRascal/heathers-course-modifier/README.md

 - clone the source code by executing `git clone https://github.com/simpert/heathers-course-modifier.git`
 - open the repo in [VS Code](https://code.visualstudio.com/#)
 - install the packages by executing `npm install`
+- build the javascript by executing `npm run build`
 - create a file called `.env` in the repos folder root (same folder as the `package.json` file) and place the defaults you would like to use in the file
     ``` shell
     COURSE_DIR_PATH=C:\my-courses-directory